practicajs/practica/docs/blog/pattern-to-reconsider/index.md

 **📊 How popular:** 5,034,323 code results in GitHub when searching for "NODE_ENV".
 It doesn't seem like a rare pattern

-**🤔 Why it might be wrong:** Anytime your code checks whether it's production or not, this branch won't get hit by default in some test runner (e.g., Jest set NODE_ENV=test).
+**🤔 Why it might be wrong:** Anytime your code checks whether it's production or not, this branch won't get hit by default in some test runner (e.g., Jest set `NODE_ENV=test`).
 In _any_ test runner, the developer must remember to test for each possible value of this environment variable.
-In the example above, 'collectMetrics()' will be tested for the first time in production.
+In the example above, `collectMetrics()` will be tested for the first time in production.
 Sad smiley.
 Additionally, putting these conditions opens the door to add more differences between production and the developer machine - when this variable and conditions exists, a developer gets tempted to put some logic for production only.
-Theoretically, this can be tested: one can set NODE_ENV = "production" in testing and cover the production branches (if she remembers...).
-But then, if you can test with NODE_ENV='production', what's the point in separating?
+Theoretically, this can be tested: one can set `NODE_ENV = "production"` in testing and cover the production branches (if she remembers...).
+But then, if you can test with `NODE_ENV='production'`, what's the point in separating?
 Just consider everything to be 'production' and avoid this error-prone mental load

 **☀️ Better alternative:** Any code that was written by us, must be tested.
 This implies avoiding any form of if(production)/else(development) conditions.
 Wouldn't anyway developers machine have different surrounding infrastructure than production (e.g., logging system)?
 They do, the environments are quite difference, but we feel comfortable with it.
 These infrastructural things are battle-tested, extraneous, and not part of our code.
 To keep the same code between dev/prod and still use different infrastructure - we put different values in the configuration (not in the code).
 For example, a typical logger emits JSON in production but in a development machine it emits 'pretty-print' colorful lines.
 To meet this, we set ENV VAR that tells whether what logging style we aim for: